-When they are available, documented benefits to stakeholders, such as changed practice, profit, or quality of life can be important measures, not just for extension but for all faculty activities.
+When they are available, documented benefits to stakeholders, e.g., changed practice, profit, or quality of life can be important measures, not just for extension but for all faculty activities.

-Collaborative Efforts, Recognition, Professional Service and Leadership

-As leaders of a public, land-grant institution, faculty of the Plant Pathology Department are required to be highly accessible, responsive and interactive with peers, students and constituents.
-Faculty in the department should be expected to engage in collaborative work as appropriate to the advancement of their and the department's programs.
-In instruction, contributions to student success beyond formal classroom success (such as advising, activities, and positive interaction) can be important evaluation factors.
+Collaborative Efforts, Recognition, Professional Service and Leadership As leaders of a public, land grant institution, faculty of the Department of Biosystems and Agricultural Engineering are required to be highly accessible, responsive and interactive with peers, students and constituents.
+Faculty in the Department of Biosystems and Agricultural Engineering should be expected to engage in collaborative work as appropriate to the advancement of their and the department's programs.
+In instruction, contributions to student success beyond formal classroom success (e.g., advising, activities, and positive interaction) can be important evaluation factors.